cse-sim/cse/doc/src/records/dhwloopbranch.md

 DHWLOOPBRANCH constructs one or more objects representing a branch pipe from the preceeding DHWLOOPSEG.
 A DHWLOOPSEG can have any number of DHWLOOPBRANCHs to represent pipe runs with differing sizes, insulation, or surrounding conditions.

+**wbName**

-wbNameOptional name of segment; give after the word “DHWLOOPBRANCH” if desired.
+Optional name of segment; give after the word “DHWLOOPBRANCH” if desired.

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------